amperity/amperity-docs/shared/credentials_settings.rst

 .. credential-amazon-s3-amperity-role-arn-start

-The intermediate IAM role ARN that is used to assume the target role.
+The intermediate IAM role ARN (Amazon Resource Name) that is used to assume the target role.
 Amperity provides this value.

 .. credential-amazon-s3-amperity-role-arn-end